 USAID PREDICT Program in Myanmar

 As a leader in conservation research, Smithsonian researchers have worked closely with Myanmar's Ministry of Environmental Conservation and Forestry (formerly Ministry of Forestry) for over 20 years and continues to achieve effective conservation and management through research and training.

-Among the Smithsonian's many conservation and scientific activities in Myanmar, Smithsonian's Global Health Program (SGHP) is dedicated to conservation medicine, disease prevention, and the overlap between animal, human, and ecological health.
-As a part of these goals, SGHP has partnered with USAID and the PREDICT program, for which SGHP is the lead member in Myanmar activities.
+Among the Smithsonian's many conservation and scientific activities in Myanmar, Smithsonian's Global Health Program is dedicated to conservation medicine, disease prevention, and the overlap between animal, human, and ecological health.
+As a part of these goals, GHP has partnered with USAID and the PREDICT program, for which GHP is the lead member in Myanmar activities.